olcf/olcf-user-docs/systems/summit_user_guide.rst

 Moderate Enhanced projects need to compile code on a batch node rather than the moderate-enhanced login node because the login node has a newer version of the operating system than standard Summit login nodes and compute nodes.
 To do this requires submitting an interactive batch job and then compiling the code on the batch node.
+Users must also "re-login" or spawn a "login shell" to re-setup their environment.
+This is typically done by passing ``-l`` to the shell (as shown below).
-To facilitate this, users can submit to the ``debug-spi`` queue for a slight priority boost.
+To facilitate this interactive use, users can submit to the ``debug-spi`` queue for a slight priority boost.
 Note that machine load on Summit can still delay startup of the interactive job unfortunately.
 Typical work flow would be:

 ::

-   user@citadel > bsub -q debug-spi -nnodes 1  -P ABC123_MDE -W 2:00 -Is $SHELL
+   user@citadel > bsub -q debug-spi -nnodes 1  -P ABC123_MDE -W 2:00 -Is $SHELL -l
    Job <XXXXXX> is submitted to queue <debug-spi>
    <<Waiting for dispatch ....>>
    [Possible delay here until a node is available]